AALA ACT BRANCH

-The NSW Branch consists of the Committee Members and Members.
-The Committee Members are elected by Members at each Annual General Meeting.
-The purpose of the Committee is to steer and lead the NSW Branch, advocating for and behalf of Members and to work with the National Executive to achieve the collective AALA Objectives.
+The ACT Branch consists of the Committee and Members.
+The Committee is elected by Members at each Annual General Meeting.
+The purpose of the Committee is to steer and lead the ACT Branch, building the ACT Branch membership, advocating for and on behalf of Members and working with the National Executive to achieve the collective AALA Objectives.

-For more information about the NSW Branch Committee and how we operate, please read our Constitution and Policies, or contact us at email@example.com
+For more information about the AALA and how we operate, please read our Constitution and National Policies.

 WORK WITH US